History and Planning

 I have an early departure time.
 What time do the restaurants open?

-The passenger terminal has two restaurants located beyond the security checkpoint and both open two hours prior to the earliest scheduled departure of the day.
+The passenger terminal has several restaurants located beyond the security checkpoint and are open prior to the earliest scheduled departure of the day.
 More information

 can be found on our Restaurants and Shops page